raspiblitz/raspiblitz-docs/docs/faq/faq.md

 - Under "Generate Debug Report" click "Generate"
 - This might take some minutes, but then a Text-File will be offered for download

-You can also get a debug report thru the SSH menus:
+You can also get a debug report through the SSH menus:

-- SSH into your raspiblitz as admin user with your password A
+- SSH into your Raspiblitz as admin user with your password A
 - If you see the menu - use CTRL+C to get to the terminal
 - To generate debug report run: `debug`, optionally create a link with `debug -l`
 - Then copy all output beginning with `*** RASPIBLITZ LOGS ***` and share this